- Gorgeous and practical shape

-- Comfortable interior
+- Elegant interior

-- Hatchback utility
+- Surprising utility

 The A7 is based on the workaday A6, but its heftier price tag brings with it added cargo-hauling ability and a svelte roofline that will have you doing a double-take.
 It's also offered with more performance as the S7 and the supercar-rivaling RS 7, which we cover separately.

-But the basic A7 is among our highest-rated cars at an 8.4 out of 10 overall.
+But the basic A7 is among our highest-rated cars at an 8.2 out of 10 overall.
 (Read more about how we rate cars.)